AmpScm/TabbedBoxMaker/README.md

 3. Copy all files except README.md and LICENSE into the Inkscape extensions directory.
 The directory location varies depending on your operating system, and may be customised.
 The easiest way to find the directory is to open Inkscape, go to _Edit > Preferences > System_ (Win/Linux) or _Inkscape > Preferences > System_ (Mac).
 4. You can either copy the files to the _User extensions_ directory or the _Inkscape extensions_ directory.
 The former will install this extension for just the current user, the latter will install it for all users of the machine.
 5. Inkscape *must* be restarted after copying the extension files.
-6. If it has been installed correctly, you should find the extension under the _Extensions > CNC Tools_ menu.
+6. If it has been installed correctly, you should find the extension under the _Extensions > Box Maker_ menu.
 Enjoy!

 #### Option 2: Installing as Python Package